-The following principles are adopted in delivering levels of service in relation to drainage:
+The following principles are adopted in delivering levels of service in relation to public buildings and amenities:

-- (a) Safe for use for the community;
+- (a) Safe for users.

-- (b) Appearance is acceptable;
+- (b) Appearance is acceptable

-- (c) Regular maintenance is undertaken;
+- (c) Regular maintenance is undertaken

-- (d) Facilities are appropriate and in good condition;
+- (d) Facilities are appropriate and in good condition

-- (e) Facilities are operational;
+- (e) Facilities are operational

+- (f) Accessible to most people of all abilities

-- (f) Regular asset inspections are carried out;
+- (g) Regular asset inspections are carried out

-- (g) Signage is appropriate;
+- (h) Signage is appropriate

-- (h) Council responds to complaints and issues.
+- (i) Council responds to complaints and issues.